Save big (up to $1,875) on small business tools with our free membership, business.com+

 Gene Caballero, co-founder of GreenPal, which bills itself as “Uber for lawn care,” was a corporate sales coach for Dell when he first founded his company.
 At the time, he worked from 7 a.m. to 10 p.m.
 Monday through Friday, 8 a.m. to 5 p.m.
 Saturdays, and 10 a.m. to 4 p.m.
 Sundays.
 Although he had limited free time, pursuing his side hustle better prepared him to commit fully.

 “The courage to take the leap was not as bad … since I was doing both and was able to see our growth along the way,” Caballero explained.
 “When the numbers made financial sense — able to pay half of my bills — that is when I made the leap.
-Yes, it was still scary to leave a great job for something that was not guaranteed, but it’s hard to change an industry working part time.”
+Yes, it was still scary to leave a great job for something that was not guaranteed, but it’s hard to change an industry working part-time.”

 Having that entrepreneurial experience while working a day job makes the risk less daunting.
-You still have the safety net of a career, but you also can gauge the potential success of your startup before going all in.
+You still have the safety net of a career, but you can also gauge the potential success of your startup before going all in.

 Did You Know?Did you know